-(Reuters) - British engineering firm Smiths Group Plc (SMIN.L) said on Thursday talks with U.S.-based ICU Medical Inc (ICUI.O) over a possible 7 billion pound-plus merger of their healthcare businesses had fallen through.
+Sept 13 (Reuters) - British engineering firm Smiths Group Plc said on Thursday talks with U.S.-based ICU Medical Inc over a possible 7 billion pound ($9 billion) merger of their healthcare businesses had fallen through.

-Discussions ended because the parties were unable to agree on terms, Smiths said.
+Discussions have ended because the parties have been unable to agree on terms, Smiths said in a statement.

 "The board recognised the complementary strengths of both businesses.
-However, it was important that any such combination did not undervalue Smiths Medical and its prospects," it said.
+However, it was important that any such combination did not undervalue Smiths Medical and its prospects," the company said.

-ICU Medical was not immediately available for comment.
+ICU Medical was not immediately available for comment outside business hours.

-(Reporting by Justin George Varghese in Bengaluru; additional reporting by Muvija M; Editing by Jan Harvey and Mark Potter)
+(Reporting by Justin George Varghese in Bengaluru; additional reporting by Muvija M; Editing by Jan Harvey)